gabriele16/sats4u/README.md

 End-to-end Machine-Learning and Deep-Learning framework to accumulate satoshi's using live-algorithmic trading on binance (1 satoshi is 0.00000001 BTC).

-# Installation
+## Installation
-Clone on your Google Drive directory, then open one of the notebooks on Google Colab, adjust path, add binance keys and install dependencies and run an example directly on Colab.
+Clone repository on Google Drive directory, then open one of the notebooks on Google Colab, adjust path, add binance keys and install dependencies and run an example directly on Colab.
 Excute the following command
 ```
 ! pip install -r requirements.txt
 ```

-# Implementation
+## Implementation
 The following functionalities are implemented:
 * Download live ticker data from Binance with `python-binance`
 * Build technical analysis features using `talib`